mone27/trisonica-anemometer-analysis/notes.md

  4. Brute force optimization: trying all the possible triplets of angles with ranges of 10°
  5. rotation.align_vectors !! (should be the fastest and easiest method)

- Obtained some rotations that make a sensible output:
+ Obtained some rotations that make a sensible output ([240, 330, 90] in xyz):
  - u is around 0 most time, but when is bigger follows decently the wm1
  - v is almost perfect
  - w does follow the wm1 but is far from being good

  Then tried hard to visualize the obtained rotation, but thinkercard does not rotate on custom plane so at the end using rhinoceros which is way complex but this his job, however the result was pretty useless.
- Trying also 3d plotting from matplotlib, which probably is the best way forward and the visualization is still useless since the rotation appears on random planes.
+ Trying also 3d plotting from matplotlib, which probably is the best Almost giving up :( way forward and the visualization is still useless since the rotation appears on random planes.
- Almost giving up :(

  Ideas of stuff that needs to be done:
  - understand why v is so good